onenorth/express-subitem/README.md

 # Sitecore: Express Subitem Module Readme

+> Note: This module supports Sitecore 8.1+.
+For Sitecore 7.0, 7.1, 7.2, or 7.5 please see [here](https://github.com/onenorth/express-subitem/tree/sitecore-7.0).

 ## Overview

 The Express Subitem Module allows content editors to edit multiple child Sitecore items at the same time within the context of the parent item.
 This field is commonly used to manage lists of related items that exist only within the context of the parent.
 A few examples are as follows: